pavel98volk/BoostServerExampleTask/README.md

-#BOOST_SERVER_EXAMPLE_TASK
+# BOOST_SERVER_EXAMPLE_TASK
-This is the simple example, containing a simple tcp client and a TCP server with one way message transfer through TCP socket.
+This is a simple example that consists of a simple tcp client server with one way message transfer through **boost::asio::ip::tcp** socket.

 #### how to build